 “True, alcoholics often resist appeals to cease their alcohol abuse, and they ignore obvious prudential and moral considerations.
 The simplistic explanation that attributes this to an irresistible craving obscures a more complicated reality.
 They have developed a way of life in which they use drinking as a major strategy for coping with their problems.
 They have become accustomed to values, friends, settings, and beliefs that protect and encourage drinking.
 When they encounter drastically changed circumstances in a hospital, clinic, or communal group, they are capable of following different rules.
 Even some who ‘cheat’ where abstention is expected nevertheless limit their drinking.
 They do not automatically lose control because of a few drinks.”

 The existence of chemical dependencies is a medical fact.
-But they are only considered to be diseases when not approved by doctors.
 Some mentally ill people are dependent on psychiatric meds for the rest of their lives.
-Yet this dependency is considered a treatment, not a disease.
+Yet this is considered a treatment, not a disease.
 In short, dependency is only considered a disease when it is not socially approved.

 Smoking is not a disease but the lung cancer that it can cause is a disease.
-Similarly, drinking too much isn’t a disease although it can cause diseases such as high blood pressure, liver cirrhosis, and fetal alcohol syndrome.
+Drinking too much isn’t a disease but it can cause diseases.
+They include high blood pressure, liver cirrhosis, and fetal alcohol syndrome.

 If we define a disease as “an impairment of health or a condition of abnormal functioning,” then alcoholism is a disease.
 However, so is stealing, nail-biting and partner abuse.
 But then it means nothing to say that alcoholism is a disease.
 That is, if virtually every problem is a disease.